-Thank you for your contributions to the successes we have had in Iowa’s Early Hearing Detection and Intervention (EHDI) system of care for infants and toddlers.
 Undetected hearing loss is a developmental emergency, and EHDI providers and their staff play a critical role in ensuring all infants receive timely and appropriate hearing healthcare follow-up.
-Working collaboratively with the EHDI Team, we can ensure that hearing loss is detected as soon as possible.
+Working collaboratively with the EHDI Team we can ensure that hearing differences are detected as soon as possible.
 Together we can support children who are deaf or hard of hearing and their families.

-To help your patients find a diagnostic audiology center or get additional assistance, contact the Iowa Family Support Network.
+To help your patients find diagnostic audiology center or get additional assistance, please contact the EHDI program staff at 833-496-8040.

 Forms included on this page are meant to be a resource to support newborn hearing screening and follow-up.
 Information submitted to the EHDI program shall be submitted electronically through the EHDI database.
 Please contact EHDI staff with questions.

-This form should be used to refer children diagnosed with hearing loss to early intervention services.
-This can also now be done through the new database system.
+This link should be used to refer children diagnosed with hearing loss to early intervention services.
+This can also now be done through the database system.

 This form should be used to assist families with next steps when their child has been diagnosed with hearing loss.
 This form is a guide for possible referrals that may be necessary to establish a comprehensive healthcare plan for a child with hearing loss.